peromack/fizido-payment-sdk/README.md

 # fizido_pos

-This is the SDK for payment processing through Fizido payment platform integrated to the Sunyard POS.
+This is the customized fizido-sunyard SDK for payment processing for Blusalt.

 ## Getting Started